mixu/minilog/readme.md

 # minilog - features

 - Works in the browser and on the server
-- Very simple client (no external dependencies; less than 100 lines); looks like a readable stream/eventemitter
+- Very simple client (no external dependencies; less than 80 lines); looks like a readable stream/eventemitter
 - Backends are writable streams, simple to write new adapters
+- Formatters/themes and filters are simple functions applied to a particular pipe; ships with multiple options
 - Logs are optionally scoped/namespaced to a particular module, like TJ's [debug](https://github.com/visionmedia/debug) and can be enabled/disabled selectively
 - log.debug, log.info, log.warn, log.error